 1. Keep your beer cold

-There’s nothing like a cup of hot cocoa on a cold winter day, amirite?
+There’s nothing like a cup of hot cocoa on a snow day, amirite?
 But when Happy Hour comes knockin’, it’s time for an ice-cold brewski — hanging out in your backyard?
 Grab a brew.
 People watching out front?
 Snag a cold one.
 On the phone with Comcast?
 You’ll want back up.

 Look, this isn’t Europe (for better or worse).
 We like our beer as we like our women, frigid and bitter.
 The good news is, keeping that brew cold is only a reach away.
 Grab a handful of snow and pack it around your beer.
 You may want to wear gloves, but who has the time for that?